BenChangEmory/Savant-Statistics-Microservice/README.md

-This is the savant.
-It is a  data collector.
+This is the Savant, the statistics service.
+The backend service (Java) puts a tailable cursor onto the